-I had an interesting question this week from a friend of mine who asked “Do dogs go to Heaven?”
+I had an interesting question this week from a friend of mine who asked: “Do dogs go to Heaven?”
 Some folks might think this is an odd question and at times I probably did too, but as I have grown to see what love they share and how much I always want to be around them, I have also thought the same thing because I want it to be true.

-As I suddenly appear in a beautiful unfamiliar forever home, my dogs run to meet me in all their splendor and robustness, jumping and barking and turning circles.
-I sit down in the cool tall grass while they all smother we with lick’s and kisses as we all roll and play and I know the Lord provided me with everything for my perfect happiness in heaven…and running from a distance like a young child would to its parent are my pups with their tongue and ears flopping from side to side, I would again see, Ranger, Ruby, Bob, Keely, Ellie, Keko, Toby, Max, Katelyn, Nelly, Thaddeus, Grace, Kacie and many many others who came to welcome me home before they ran back to their own loved ones, truly this is a dog’s lovers heaven and our journey begins…and as Dutchess can now finally speak…”Did you bring a Frisbee?”
+As I suddenly appear in my beautiful unfamiliar forever home, my dogs run to meet me in all their splendor and robustness, jumping and barking and turning circles.
+I sit down in the cool tall grass while they all smother we with lick’s and kisses as we all roll and play and I know the Lord provided me with everything for my perfect happiness in heaven…and running from a distance like a young child.
+Its parent are my pups with their tongue and ears flopping from side to side, I would again see, Ranger, Ruby, Bob, Keely, Ellie, Keko, Toby, Max, Katelyn, Nelly, Thaddeus, Grace, Kacie and many many others who came to welcome me home before they ran back to their own loved ones, truly this is a dog’s lovers heaven and our journey begins…and as Dutchess can now finally speak…”Did you bring a Frisbee?”
 Ken

 By The Rev. Dale Chrisman Rector

 Billy Graham tells this story: "Early in my ministry, I arrived in a small town to preach at a revival.
 I had a letter to mail and asked a young boy how to get to the post office.
-The boy told me and I said thank you.
+The boy told me, and I said thank you.
 Then, I invited the boy to come to the revival meeting.
-I said "If you come to church this evening, you can hear me tell everyone how to get to Heaven."
+I said, "If you come to church this evening, you can hear me tell everyone how to get to Heaven."
 The boy said "No. I don't think so.
 You don't even know the way to the post office."

 I've been thinking about Heaven lately.
-I've experienced several deaths of church members, family and friends.
+I've experienced several deaths of church members, family, and friends.
 But I've also experienced several deaths of pets.
 Jacque and I lost our beloved yellow lab a couple of months ago.
 Several other members and friends have lost their pets.
 So, the question comes up "will we see our pets in Heaven?"

 Before I address the answer to that question, let's look a minute at Heaven itself.
 First, I believe many ministers fail to engage this subject very often.
 Additionally, I think in today's society we have such a strong focus on money, sex, drugs, youth, fashion, food, that I think Heaven just gets overlooked.
 The Bible and subjects such as Heaven are just not very popular.

 Now you might be thinking at this point: what do YOU know about Heaven, anyway?
 Have you ever been there?"
-My answer, of course is "No, not personally.
+My answer, of course, is "No, not personally.
 But I have a very dear and close friend who has.
 He came here and told us about it and showed it to us.
 His name is the Way, the Truth, and the Life.
 The Prince of Peace.
 The King of Kings."

 Let's approach the answer to the question of will we see our pets in Heaven this way.